vatsalya-gupta/bgutbook/source/part_2_regular_expressions/chapter_204_regular_expressions_4_multiple_matches.text.md

 Little Shop of Horrors (1986)
 {/blurb}

 Well, not bad at all!
 We are still alive after 3 lessons about something that is considered an advanced topic.
 Congrats!
 I hope you are not only surviving, but actually enjoying the journey.
-I think you start TODO to appreciate that regular expressions are not actually difficult, they are however complicated, full of special symbols and rules.
+I think you start to appreciate that regular expressions are not actually difficult, they are however complicated, full of special symbols and rules.
 So far we learned how to use `.` for any character, square brackets `[` and `]` for classes and ranges with `-` inside them, and finally the two anchors `^` and `$`.

 Today we'll have a look at multiple matches.
 Generally speaking a multiple match is a repeated match of a previous regular expressions, and typical use case is when you need to match a specific number of digits or letters, but multiple matches can also be less specific, for example matching an indefinite number of lowercase letters.

 Let's start with exact matches, which are performed with the syntax `{N}`, where `N` is the number of matches .
-As I said, all multiple matches operations refer TODO to a previous regular expression, so if you write
+As I said, all multiple matches operations refer to a previous regular expression, so if you write

 ``` sh
 $ grep -E "a{2}" examples.txt